ivangfr/springboot-keycloak-openldap/README.md

 The goal of this project is to create a simple [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API, called `simple-service`, and secure it with [`Keycloak`](https://www.keycloak.org).
 Furthermore, the API users will be loaded into `Keycloak` from [`OpenLDAP`](https://www.openldap.org) server.

-> **Note 1**: In [`springboot-react-keycloak`](https://github.com/ivangfr/springboot-react-keycloak) repository, we have implemented a `movies-app` using `Keycloak` (with `PKCE`).
+> **Note**: In [`springboot-react-keycloak`](https://github.com/ivangfr/springboot-react-keycloak) repository, we have implemented a `movies-app` using `Keycloak` (with `PKCE`).
 This application consists of two services: the backend that was implemented using `Spring Boot` and the frontend implemented with `ReactJS`.

-> **Note 2**: In [`docker-swarm-environment`](https://github.com/ivangfr/docker-swarm-environment) repository, it's shown how to deploy this project into a cluster of Docker Engines in swarm mode.
-Besides, we will be running a Keycloak cluster with more than one instance.
+## Proof-of-Concepts & Articles

+On my website https://ivangfr.github.io/, I have compiled my Proof-of-Concepts (PoCs) and articles.
+You can easily search for the technology you are interested in by using the filter.
+Who knows, perhaps I have already implemented a PoC or written an article about what you are looking for.

 ## Additional Readings